 November 14, 2017

-The webinar, moderated by Alan Getgood, MPhil, MD, FRCS (Tr&Orth), will feature Robert LaPrade, MD, PhD, discussing his article “Comparable Outcomes After Bucket-Handle Meniscal Repair and Vertical Meniscal Repair Can Be Achieved at a Minimum 2 Years’ Follow-up”.
+The webinar, moderated by Dr. Alan Getgood, MPhil, MD, FRCS (Tr&Orth), will feature Dr. Robert LaPrade, MD, PhD, discussing his article “Comparable Outcomes After Bucket-Handle Meniscal Repair and Vertical Meniscal Repair Can Be Achieved at a Minimum 2 Years’ Follow-up”.
 Meniscal tears can lead to significant pain and disability, necessitating surgical treatment.
 Repair of bucket-handle tears can be particularly challenging, and this cohort study focuses on the outcomes of bucket-handle tear repair as compared with those of a nondisplaced vertical meniscal tear repair with a minimum of two years’ follow-up.
-Join us as we discuss Dr. LaPrade’s repair method using an inside-out technique to yield improved results and low failure rates
+Join us as we discuss Dr. LaPrade’s repair method using an inside-out technique to yield improved results and low failure rates.

 "All-Inside, All-Epiphyseal Anterior Cruciate Ligament Reconstruction in Skeletally Immature Athletes"